Excel TRIM function for removing spaces

 Whether text is based on external sources or written within Excel, you may remove the spaces on left and right of the text by using the TRIM function.

-In Excel, the text may contain unwanted leading or trailing spaces especially if the text is obtained from outer sources like web pages.
-Whether the text is based on external sources or written within Excel, you may remove the spaces not only on left and right of the text but within the words by using the TRIM function.
+Whether the text is based on external sources or written within Excel, you may remove the spaces not only on the left and right of the text but also within the words by using the TRIM function.
 For example,

 “ The TRIM Function ”